danielbodnar/awesome-stars/README.md

 ## others

+- [Kiuryy/Bookmark_Sidebar](https://github.com/Kiuryy/Bookmark_Sidebar) - Browser extension, which adds a toggleable sidebar with all your bookmarks on the left or right side of your screen.
 - [toptal/gitignore](https://github.com/toptal/gitignore) - The largest collection of useful .gitignore templates
 - [apple/foundationdb](https://github.com/apple/foundationdb) - FoundationDB - the open source, distributed, transactional key-value store
 - [skywolfmo/bookmarksai](https://github.com/skywolfmo/bookmarksai) - Chrome Bookmarks on steroids